kobildeveloper/OIDC-php/laravel-OIDC/README.md

 ```
 php artisan serve
 ```
-You Got responce like "Laravel development server started: http://127.0.0.1:8000"
+You got responce like "Laravel development server started: http://127.0.0.1:8000"

 your application will be run in http://127.0.0.1:8000